Rauco: Tourism

 The road that links Rauco with Curicó and Hualañé, presents characteristics for the practice of cycling.

 The commune of Rauco has attractive features, like the suspension bridge (Puente de Cimbra), a few blocks away from the town square, where people usually go to picnics, bathing, among other things.

 The dam, located in the area of La Palmilla, despite being private property, allows for camping, and the fishing of Basilichthys australis.
 Also, the area of El Parrón is known for its goat cheese, and the husbandry of sheep and goats.
 Other nearby areas include El Llano (known for its mushrooms and marmalade), Majadilla, Palquibudi, and Tricao.

 Rauco, like most of Curicó's communes, has some colonial style houses, some of which used to be the main house for large estates.

 Administration

 As a commune, Rauco is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
-The 2013-2017 alcalde is Enrique Olivares Farías, of the (Social Democrat Radical Party).
+The 2024-2028 la alcaldesa is Claudia Medina Hernandez.

 Within the electoral divisions of Chile, Rauco is represented in the Chamber of Deputies by Roberto León (PDC) and Celso Morales (UDI) as part of the 36th electoral district, together with Curicó, Teno, Romeral, Molina, Sagrada Familia, Hualañé, Licantén and Vichuquén.
 The commune is represented in the Senate by Juan Antonio Coloma Correa (UDI) and Andrés Zaldívar Larraín (PDC) as part of the 10th senatorial constituency (Maule-North).